d40cht/WVH/about.md

 * There is a recently fitted, modern kitchen with a double oven electric cooker and fridge.
 * The Hall has good disabled access and a disabled toilet facility with baby changing unit.
 * Parking is to the front of the hall, it can accommodate approx 15 cars.
-Further parking can be arranged in the adjacent playing field if requested.
-In this case a fee of £30 is charged.
+Further parking can be arranged in the adjacent playing field if requested as part of the booking fee.
 * The Postcode for the Hall is OX2 8QN.
 This is for Sat Nav directions only - not for correspondence.
 * The dimensions of the Hall are: